shashankshekhar9420-creator/bigram/README.md

 Hence for the model the first letter would probably be one of these.

 ## Weighted random choice
 This is an important concept.
-We donot choose the character with the highest probability.
+We do not choose the character with the highest probability.
-Meaning we donot always do 40% → l therefore choose 1.
+Meaning we do not always do 40% → l therefore choose 1.
 Because then every generation would be identical.
 <br>

 By using sampling methods like torch.multinomial(), we introduce controlled randomness.